 Graduates from the school psychology program obtain positions as school service providers, private practitioners, faculty members, and psychologists in community mental health agencies, residential settings, and pediatric and psychiatric settings.

-The APA Commission on Accreditation (APA-CoA) has approved the school psychology program's intent to apply application and voted to provide public notice of the program's intent to seek accreditation effective April 2, 2022.
+The APA Commission on Accreditation (APA-CoA) approved the school psychology program's intent to apply application and voted to provide public notice of the program's intent to seek accreditation effective April 2, 2022.
 Although currently not APA accredited, the doctoral program has developed its course offerings, sequence, research, and practical experiences to be in line with standards that are set forth by the Standards of Accreditation for Health Service Psychology.
-The doctoral-level school psychology program will apply for accreditation as soon as possible but by no later than May 2025.
+The doctoral-level school psychology program has applied for accreditation on contingency as of September 2023.

 Students develop a plan of study in consultation with their academic advisors.
 Successful completion of the PRAXIS II—School Psychology subject test 5403 is required for program completion.